Basic Life Support (BLS)

 We teach the children how to resuscitate an unconscious non-breathing adult without assistance. (one man rescuer)

 The teaching session is delivered with each child having access to a resuscitation manikin and simulator defibrillators to practise with.

 The children are taught how to keep themselves safe by checking for dangers, how to assess a collapsed person and how to shout for help.
 They learn how to open an airway, check for signs of normal breathing and how to telephone 999 for emergency assistance.
-They are taught how to administer rescue breaths and cardiac compressions using a manikin and learn about using an automated external defibrillator (AED)
+They are taught how to administer cardiac compressions using a manikin and learn about using an automated external defibrillator (AED)